-In some patients with compromised renal function (e.g. elderly patients with compromised renal function or dehydrated patients, including those on diuretic therapy) the coadministration of an ACE inhibitor or Angiotensin II Antagonists and agents that inhibit cyclooxygenase may result further deterioration of renal function, including possible acute renal failure.
-These effects are usually reversible.
+NSAIDs may reduce the effect of diuretics and other antihypertensive drugs.
+In some patients with compromised renal function (e.g. dehydrated patients or elderly patients with compromised renal function) the co- administration of an ACE inhibitor or Angiotensin II antagonist and agents that inhibit cyclo- oxygenase may result in further deterioration of renal function, including possible acute renal failure, which is usually reversible.
+These interactions should be considered in patients taking etoricoxib concomitantly with ACE inhibitors or angiotensin II antagonists.
 Therefore, the combination should be administered with caution, especially in the elderly.
+Patients should be adequately hydrated and consideration should be given to monitoring of renal function after initiation of concomitant therapy, and periodically thereafter.

-Acetylsalicylic Acid
+Acetylsalicylic Acid:

 In a study in healthy subjects, at steady state, etoricoxib 120 mg once daily had no effect on the anti-platelet activity of acetylsalicylic acid (81 mg once daily).
 Etoricoxib can be used concomitantly with acetylsalicylic acid at doses used for cardiovascular prophylaxis (low-dose acetylsalicylic acid).
-However, concomitant administration of low-dose acetylsalicylic acid with etoricoxib results in an increased rate of GI ulceration or other complications compared to use of etoricoxib alone.
-Concomitant administration of etoricoxib with doses of acetylsalicylic acid above those for cardiovascular prophylaxis or with other NSAIDs is not recommended.
-(See Section 13 'Pharmacodynamic properties' and Section 7 'Special warnings and precautions for use'.)
+However, concomitant administration of low-dose acetylsalicylic acid with etoricoxib may result in an increased rate of GI ulceration or other complications compared to use of etoricoxib alone.
+Concomitant administration of etoricoxib with doses of acetylsalicylic acid above those for cardiovascular prophylaxis or with other NSAIDs is not recommended (see sections Pharmacodynamic properties and Special warnings and precautions for use.

-Cyclosporin and tacrolimus
+Cyclosporin and tacrolimus: